 The fact is, speaking is not like writing words on a page or thinking thoughts in your head.
-Spoken words are there for everybody to see, and you can't erase them or take them back.
+Spoken words are there for everybody to hear, and you can't erase them or take them back.
 However, other people do it all the time.
 If you feel uncomfortable with the idea that the opinion you are voicing might not be something you are entirely sure of, you can say that you are not sure, or you can phrase your statement as a question.
 Language comes with all sorts of loopholes: it just takes practice to learn how to use them effectively.

 In addition, practice is all you need to get good at condensing the thoughts you are having into a few succinct, bite-size ideas.
 It's important to remember that you don't have to serve up everything in your entire mind to your audience like a giant steak on a platter.
 Try cutting it into smaller, easier-to-digest pieces so that people can engage with your ideas more easily and not be overwhelmed by the sheer amount of thoughts you are sharing, causing awkward silences that only make you feel more anxious.

-Feelings of Inferiority/Superiority
+Feelings of Inferiority

 Fear of Being Judged

 Being judged is the fear that underlies most of the above causes of anxiety.
 We are constantly told that it doesn't matter what other people think, while simultaneously being told that first impressions are everything.
 In addition, you know for a fact that the way you perceive others has a huge impact on the way that you interact with them.
-After all, what else do you have to go on?

-Learning to Change This Fear or Behavior
+Learning to Change Your Fear and Behavior

 Here are some tips that can help you overcome your fear of talking: